vrockai/pipeline-test/docs/content.md

 ---

-## A symbiotic footprint in the plant root microbiome
+## A symbiotic footprint in the plant root microbiome.
+ 03.08.2023, _K Hartman, MW Schmid, N Bodenhausen, SF Bender, AY Valzano-Held, K Schlaeppi, MGA van der Heijden_

+A major aim in plant microbiome research is determining the drivers of plant-associated microbial communities.
+While soil characteristics and host plant identity present key drivers of root microbiome composition, it is still unresolved whether the presence or absence of important plant root symbionts also determines overall microbiome composition.
+Arbuscular mycorrhizal fungi (AMF) and N-fixing rhizobia bacteria are widespread, beneficial root symbionts that significantly enhance plant nutrition, plant health, and root structure.
+Thus, we hypothesized that symbiont types define the root microbiome structure.

 [Source](https://doi.org/10.1186/s40793-023-00521-w)

+10.1186/s40793-023-00521-w

 ---